 Don't use animated graphics or especially a bunch of stock photos.
 (Are we all sick of the guy pointing a banana like a gun yet?)
 Those aren't helpful.
 If I'm going to be a customer of a company, I want to see people who look like me, achieving the things I want to achieve someday.

 It's aspirational.
 It helps people visualize themselves having that same success.
 So you need aspirational images that show what success looks like.

 Those are the three must-have design trends that companies should start adopting on their websites because that technology exists now: Break the plane, incorporate moving elements, and then show real photos of aspirational success.

-If you want to see how else you can improve your website, go to webcanopystudio.com/assessment and take our website conversion assessment.
+If you want to see how else you can improve your website, take the website conversion assessment.
 You'll answer 30 questions through a self-guided exploration, and it will return a detailed report about how your website is performing today.